it-projects-llc/tg-addons/tg_pos/README.rst

  Point of Sale modifications for Tribal Gathering
 ==================================================

-* Allows to scan customer in payment screen (feature was implemented in point_of_sale module from 10.0)
+* Allows to scan customer barcode in the payment screen (feature was implemented in point_of_sale module since Odoo 10.0)

-* In POS loads all partners at once (feature existed in Odoo 10.0 - 16.0) No need to press "Search More" in partner list screen
+* All partners are loaded in POS at once (the feature existed since Odoo 10.0 - 16.0) No need to press "Search More" in the partner list screen

 * Added user group "Point of Sale - Show customer button"